Skip to content

 Rotating kubeconfig

 Locate the shoot cluster you are interested in.
 Click on its row to bring all relevant details into view, and go to the KubeConfig tab.
-Notice the three red buttons and click the middle one, labeled Rotate static KubeConfig.
+Click the red button labeled Rotate CA Bundle.

 Click the red button labeled "Rotate CA Bundle"